CaiLiLab/MuRaL/docs/usage.rst

 The inputs for regional correlation analysis include a prediction tsv file and the window size.
 Like the k-mer correlation analysis, we need to provide a specific set of observed mutations in the 5th column of the prediction tsv files.
-Thsese observed mutations are used for calculating observed regional mutation rates.
+These observed mutations are used for calculating observed regional mutation rates.

 * Output data